John Garrett (comics): Powers and abilities

 John Garrett is a trained agent of S.H.I.E.L.D., and a skilled marksman.
-As a cyborg, approximately 80% of his body is replaced with S.H.I.E.L.D. cybernetics with only his head and a few of his organs still being natural.
+As a cyborg, approximately 80% of his body is replaced with S.H.I.E.L.D. cybernetics with only his head and a few of his organs still being organic.
 He has plastic skin and metal alloy bones, with his muscular system consisting of a combination of pneumatics, hydraulics, and internal electrical generators.
-His cyborg body grants him enhanced strength, speed, stamina, durability, regeneration, and agility.
+His cyborg body grants him enhanced strength, durability, and agility.

 Other versions

-An alternate universe variant of John Garrett from Earth-1610 appears in Ultimate Hawkeye #2.
+An alternate universe version of John Garrett from Earth-1610 appears in Ultimate Hawkeye #2.
 This version is a human S.H.I.E.L.D. agent.